 For my tips on how to find a host can be found at:

-Also please note I will not allow hosting recommendations here, and review site will be beaten with wet noodles should they try to post their opinion.
+Please note I will not allow hosting recommendations here, and review sites will be beaten with wet noodles should they try to post their opinion.